Australian Digital Workplace Conference 2026 Recap

 What is it that makes in-person events like this so important?
 I think Debbie Ireland answered this in her welcome message.
 Today, more than ever, it is connection that is important.
 In our busy work lives, it is very easy to jump from meeting to meeting, respond to messages digitally and hide ourselves away, without making time to truly connect.
 What do we lose if we don’t connect?

-Last night, talking to friends over a drink at one of Melbourne’s groovy bars I shared a bit of the origin story of Stratos (the company I cofounded 15 years ago) and how, in difficult times, people I had connects with, not only helped me, but many of my work colleagues when the company we had worked for collapsed, a few weeks after the devastating Canterbury Earthquake.
+Last night, talking to friends over a drink at one of Melbourne’s groovy bars I shared a bit of the origin story of Stratos Technology Partners (the company I co-founded 15 years ago) and how, in difficult times, people I had connections with, not only helped me, but many of my work colleagues when the company we had worked for collapsed, a few weeks after the devastating Canterbury Earthquake.
 Those connections were far more valuable than I ever imaged.

 One of the things I love about DWC is talking to people and hearing their perspectives, challenges and questions.
 The people in the room bring a diverse range of experience, come from all kinds of organisations and come from different generations.
 We all have one thing in common, the desire to learn more, so we can create better workplaces (not just digital).
-Our thinking is challenged; our horizons are lifted and build connection.
+Our thinking is challenged, our horizons lifted and we built connections!

 What did I learn?